 The Boston Architectural College, in accordance with US Department of Education regulations, is committed to assisting in providing a safe environment for staff to work, faculty and students to teach and learn, as well as to keep parents and students well informed about campus security.
-Data collected in this survey will be published by the Office of Postsecondary Education on the Campus Safety and Security page.
+Data collected in th Campus Compliance survey will be published by the Office of Postsecondary Education on the Campus Safety and Security page.
 The survey was authorized by Congress with the 1998 amendment to the Higher Education Act of 1965 (HEA) to help potential college students and their parents research criminal offenses on college campuses.

 In compliance with the Crime Awareness and Campus Security Act of 1990, the BAC requires students, faculty, and staff to report all criminal actions or threats thereof, vandalism, and emergencies occurring within the building and vicinity by calling 911 (when appropriate) and then reporting the incident to our Security personnel.
 Reports are to be made to the Security Officer on duty at the reception station in the lobby, who will file an incident report.
-The Security Officer can be reached internally by dialing extension 243.
-In the event that an incident occurs after hours, students should call appropriate law enforcement and/or emergency personnel and Security 617-436-4600.
+The Security Officer can be reached internally by dialing 617-585-0200 or extension 243.
+In the event that an incident occurs after hours, students should call appropriate law enforcement and/or emergency personnel and Security at (857)248-0284 or 617-436-4600.